kmxtaylor/kmxtaylor/README.md

 # Hi 👋 I'm [Katie Taylor](https://kmxtaylor.github.io)

-I'm a recent graduate from Western Washington University in Bellingham, WA, where I earned my B.Sc. in computer science as well as minors in linguistics, Spanish and German.
-I also recently completed a software development internship at SPIE, the international society for optics and photonics.
+I'm passionate about creating software solutions that are effective, maintainable, usable and accessible because I believe that technology simply amplifies efforts toward any goal and, as a result, has the potential to shape our world for the better when developed with care and empathy through a lens of user-centered design and sustainability.

 - 😄 Pronouns: they/them
 - ⚡ In addition to software development, I love partner dancing, foreign languages and spending time in nature!
 - 💬 Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/kmxtaylor).
-I don't accept connection invitations from people I don't know, so please include a message explaining who you are and what you'd like to discuss.
+I don't accept connection invitations from people I have no connection with outside of LinkedIn, so please include a message explaining who you are and what you'd like to discuss.